Street lighting (including illuminated signs and bollards)

 - Locations of lights near the pin will then appear as green circles.

-- Click on a green circle to turn it yellow.
-That confirms you have selected that light.
+- Click on a green circle to select that light.

 For crossings that do not have pedestrian-operated lights, you can report damaged poles, light fittings or broken bulbs using one of the options above.